nicolaschotard/qservi/README.rst

 The test should have run.

-Nexts steps:
+Next steps:

 - Replace the content of qserv_testdata/datasets/case06/data/ with our own data set (see next section)
-- Check and update the query list qserv_testdata/datasets/case06/queries/ with the real science queries we want to do (see last section)
+- Check and update the query list in qserv_testdata/datasets/case06/queries/ with the real science queries we want to do (see last section)
 - open a python terminal and try python-queries